 Conclusion

 Keeping in mind that new Mesolithic – and also Neolithic – sites are by definition bound to be found in the future, the entire range of available evidence is in agreement with the theoretical biogeographic-based expectations of a depleted local Mesolithic meta-population, composed of small communities relying mostly upon terrestrial and, when available, marine/riverine resources.
 This statement should not be confused for a mere deterministic argument, but rather implies that the undeniable existing variation occurred within a framework shaped by the new Holocene environments, to which late foraging communities were adapted.
 Likewise, as the new incoming Neolithic communities progressed, they encountered changing climates, environments and landscapes, which influenced their behaviour to varying degrees.
-The impact of the 8.2 ka calBP event remains debatable: the prevalence of the earliest Neolithic settlements in specific river valleys, less subject to the contemporaneous Rapid Climatic Change conditions, is well-established, but the coincidence between the resuming expansion of farming and the end of the 8.2 ka calBP event is suggestive, though remains to be further tested.
+The impact of the 8.2 ka calBP event remains debatable: the prevalence of the earliest Neolithic settlements in specific river valleys, less subject to the contemporaneous Rapid Climatic Change conditions, is well-established, but the coincidence between the resuming expansion of farming and the end of the 8.2 ka calBP event is suggestive, although remains to be further tested.